C2C CTF Writeups

 The admin download endpoint (

 /api/admin/download) constructs a command usingsubprocess.run(['curl', ...]).
-While it attempts to block thefile://protocol by checkingstartswith('file'), it fails to account forcurl’s globbing functionality.# VULNERABLE CODE # blocked_protocols = ['file', ...] result = subprocess.run(['curl', '-o', output_path, '--', url], ...)An attacker can use
+While it attempts to block thefile://protocol by checkingstartswith('file'), it fails to account forcurl’s globbing functionality.# VULNERABLE CODE # blocked_protocols = ['file', ...] result = subprocess.run(['curl', '-o', output_path, '--', url], ...)I realized I could use

 {file}:///flag.txt.
 The check{file}does not start withfile, butcurlexpands{file}tofile, accessing the local filesystem.